parischap/effect-libs/packages/pretty-print/README.md

   yarn add effect @parischap/js-lib @parischap/effect-lib @parischap/pretty-print
   ```

 We use three peerDependencies.
 If you are not an Effect user, the size may seem important.
 But, in fact, we use little of each peerDependency.
 Bundled, tree-shaken, minified, it's only about [18kB](https://bundlephobia.com/package/@parischap/pretty-print).
-Minified and gzipped, it falls to [4kB](https://bundlephobia.com/package/@parischap/pretty-print)!
+Minified and gzipped, it falls to [4kB](https://bundlephobia.com/package/@parischap/pretty-print)! (source bundlephobia)

 ## API